robertwray/OrchardDoc/docs/Documentation/Contributing-a-module-or-theme-to-the-gallery.markdown

 Click the verification link in the email in order to activate your account.

 ![](../Upload/screenshots_675/gallery_email.png)

+The address of the gallery in the email won't display *gallery.orchardproject.net*, this is a [known issue](https://github.com/OrchardCMS/Orchard.Gallery/issues/22) which is tracked against the Orchard.Gallery repository.

 This will return you to the web site, where you can now sign in.